Hunter 45

-The Hunter 45 and Hunter 45 Legend are a family of American sailboats, that was first built in 1985.
+The Hunter 45 and Hunter 45 Legend are a family of American sailboats, that were first built in 1985.

-The series is often confused with the much later Glen Henderson-designed 2005/2006 Hunter 45 DS and Hunter 45 CC.
+The series is often confused with the later released Glen Henderson-designed 2005/2006 Hunter 45 DS and Hunter 45 CC.

 Production

 The boat series was built by Hunter Marine in the United States, but it is now out of production.
 The Hunter 45 was produced from 1985 to 1987.

 Design

 The Hunter 45 series are all recreational keelboats, built predominantly of fiberglass.